geodesignwiki/geodesignwiki/index.md

 ## Welcome to GeodesignWiki 2.0

 We are reinventing the GeodesignWiki.
-In the mean time, if you have any comments or thoughts, please email Professor Lele Duan at leileidu@usc.edu.
+In the mean time, if you have any comments or thoughts, please email Professor Leilei Duan at leileidu@usc.edu.